 Kinley Pepin: I’m seven, and, um, my name’s Kinley.
 I wanna be a vet.
 I wanted to be a doctor, but I like dogs and all kinds of animals, so I wanna take care of them.

-John Fuller: I love that little heart.
-Seven years old, and Kinley is already starting to dream about what she’s going to do in life.
-But today on Focus on the Family, you’re gonna hear how God is already using her as a testament to His perfect plans.
+John Fuller: So, at seven years old Kinley is already starting to dream about what she’s going to be doing in life.
+Today on Focus on the Family, you’re going to hear how God is already using her as a seven-year-old as a testament to his perfect plans.
 Your host is Focus president and author Jim Daly.
-I’m John Fuller.
+And I’m John Fuller.

 Jim: Lindsay and Scarlet, welcome to Focus on the Family.